josedtovar/csci401w-sandbox/Assignments/Assignment 2.md

 Challenges: Finding flexible tutoring.
 She cannot meet with the tutors supplied by the college after every class because she has work.

 Quote: "I am only able to focus on my course work after 8:00PM.
 When I get stuck on a problem and need to ask the professor a question, I wait until morning to email them.
-Sometimes I have to skip my tutoring session if I get called into work or my daughter has a doctor’s appointment, etc. I need a tool that ensures I don't fall behind even on days I cannot attend class."
+I try to take advantage of the tutors supplied by the college but the tutoring center is only open 9AM - 5PM.
+Sometimes I have to skip my tutoring session if I need to stay late at work or I have to drive my daughter to soccer practice, etc.."

 Tech Use: Moderate.
 Jess has a good desktop at home.
+She finds herself utilizing online resources such as YouTube videos on 2x speed to learn material she is having trouble on.
 >

 ### Persona 3